 Web Accessibility Evaluation Tool or WAVE is the big WCAG checker.
 You can run a test of any link from their website, or you can install one of their Chrome or Firefox extensions.
 We use the Chrome extension daily.
 This is also the tool that most lawyers use, which is quite unfortunate.
 Visit WAVE’s website.

 The tool is powerful, no doubt, but it comes with several false positives.
 You have to understand WCAG pretty well to know when an error isn’t an error.
 For example: WordPress 5.9 changed the way their cover blocks work and often WAVE will give a false reading for contrast errors.
 This also happens a lot when there is text over an image.
 You’ll have to test these items yourself.
+Learn to test text over images yourself.
 Lawyers don’t know this.
 We had a client hit with a demand letter for having a single error on their site, and it turned out to be this exact error.

 WAVE will show your errors and supply an explanation of which WCAG criteria is failing.

 Lighthouse is a fantastic WCAG checking tool built right into Chrome.
 Chrome devs are aware that some things cannot be automated so they won’t even bother telling you what “might” be wrong.
 That means you will rarely, if ever, get a false-positive.
 Lighthouse will also provide more information about failing WCAG criteria, but in addition they will also give a great explanation about how to fix the issue.

 To use Lighthouse:

 - open the site you want to scan in Chrome

 - select the Lighthouse tab

 - click “Generate report” (now it’s “Analyze page load.” weird right?)